 Although you won’t be staying in a 5-star resort, it will sure feel like it!
 This 4-star resort really works its magic.

-Whether you want to book an excursion, get a massage, or lounge on the beach, the Manava Beach Resort will deliver.
+Whether you want to book an excursion, get a massage at the on-site spa, or lounge on the beach, the Manava Beach Resort will deliver.

 Best of all, the Manava Beach Resort is located in the Maharepa neighborhood.
 This is centrally located with plenty of places for dining and shopping nearby.

 ✔ Sofitel Moorea Kia Ora Resort & Spa